 No, the visa is only valid specifically for St. Petersburg and Leningrad Regions.
 Your point of entry is only through the specified areas within the Kaliningrad region.

 6. Does having a Russian eVisa guarantee my entry to Russia?

 No. Granting you entry to the country is strictly under the discretion of the Immigration Official, just like in any other country you’ll visit.
 Just make sure you have your documents with you at all times in case they ask for them.

 7. Traveling to Russia sounds expensive!
 Is that really the case when it comes to St. Petersburg?

-If you have been to any European countries in the past, then you already have a basic idea on how much you’ll be spending while in St. Petersburg.
+If you have been to any European countries in the past, then you already have a basic idea of how much you’ll be spending while in St. Petersburg.
 It’s definitely more affordable than Moscow and you’ll spend around the same amount as you’ll do with other European countries.

 Accommodations are pretty inexpensive, too.
-You just need to be very wise in choosing and in planning the dates of your trip.
+You just need to be very wise in choosing and planning the dates of your trip.
 During off-peak seasons, your accommodation can go to as low as ₱250!

 In general, expect yourself to spend around ₱3500 a day when in St. Petersburg.